Mahmoudgarwallane/flutter-practice/clima/README.md

 # clima

-this app tells you the weather in your location and you can also specify the loction using the name of the city you want
+this app tells you the weather in your location and you can also specify the location using the name of the city you want

 # Preview